Enro/economic-impacts-OS/glossary.md

 ## Solow–Swan model
 The Solow–Swan model is a way of estimating the contribution of technological progress (driven by R&D) to economic growth.
 It can be used to estimate a return on investment in R&D through value to the economy in the coming years.

+## Modified Solow–Swan model
+The Solow–Swan model is modified to include consideration of the accessibility of R&D outputs (i.e., the extent to which they are available to inform technological progress) and efficiency with which R&D expenditure is converted into technological development (which could be potentially be improved by open science practices which help reduce redundancy or improve replicability).
+The modified model does not tell us anything about the real extent to which open science approaches could improve accessibility of efficiency (these are based on assumptions), but does provide an indication into what different levels of accessibility/efficiency improvement might mean for value in years to come.